- 01 What Is Disk Cloning & Why Is It Necessary

 - #4.
 How to Migrate Only Windows 10 to SSD

-"Should I upgrade my computer now?", when asked by some of the friends who underwent a slow hard drive, my answer is "not really".
+"Should I upgrade my computer now?", when asked by some friends who underwent a slow hard drive, my answer is, "Not really".
 Instead, upgrade your HDD to SSD, or replace the smaller SSD with a bigger SSD.
-You will definitely see a tremendous change in the Windows 10 startup speed after swapping to a lighter, more compact, and more durable Solid-State Drive.
-Nevertheless, you don't need to put all Windows stuff in the new SSD.
-The best bet is installing the operating system on the high-performance SSD while leaving the other programs and personal archives on the old HDD, with much more capacious storage.
+You will see a tremendous change in the Windows 10 startup speed after swapping to a lighter, more compact, and more durable Solid-State Drive.
+Nevertheless, you don't need to install Windows in the new SSD.
+The best bet is to install the operating system on the high-performance SSD while leaving the other programs and personal archives on the old HDD, which has much more capacious storage.
 If it's under your budget, you can also choose to install both OS and particular programs like games/Office/design software on a larger SSD.

-Next, you're going to benefit a lot from downloading the capable SSD cloning software - EaseUS Todo Backup.
-It'll bring you out of trouble of not knowing how to clean install Windows 10 on SSD, or saving the budget on a computer maintenance shop.
-Seeing that it's a mature piece of automated Windows OS migration software, everyone with a desktop or laptop can cope with the task: Migrate Windows 10 to SSD by means of cloning the Windows system drive partition from HDD/SSD to the new SSD.
+Next, you will benefit greatly from downloading the capable disk cloning software - EaseUS Disk Copy.
+It'll bring you out of the trouble of not knowing how to clean install Windows 10 on SSD or saving the budget on a computer maintenance shop.
+Seeing that it's a mature piece of automated Windows OS migration software, everyone with a desktop or laptop can cope with the task: Migrate Windows 10 to SSD by cloning the Windows system drive partition & boot partition from HDD/SSD to the new SSD.

-What Does Clone Windows 10 to SSD Mean?
+What Does It Mean to Clone Windows 10 to SSD?

-To clone Windows 10 to SSD means that you make an exact copy of the source drive content and disk layout.
-It doesn't sound like a simple copy and paste but aims to create an identical hard drive image, along with all Windows installation files, file system, configuration, program components and every bit of data.
+Clone Windows OS(including Windows 10 and 11) to SSD means you make an exact copy of the source drive content and disk layout.
+It doesn't sound like a simple copy and paste but aims to create an identical hard drive image, along with all Windows installation files, file system, configuration, program components, and every bit of data.

 What's the Best SSD Cloning Software for Windows 10?

 In case Windows 10 is installed on a regular hard disk, users can install an SSD without reinstalling Windows by cloning the system drive with the help of disk imaging software.
-If you are looking for a reliable method to completely migrate Windows 10 from HDD to SSD or clone Windows 10 to SSD, EaseUS Todo Backup can be the best choice for you, though it's not the only solution.
+If you are looking for a reliable method to completely migrate Windows 10 from HDD to SSD or clone Windows 10 to SSD, EaseUS Disk cloning software can be the best choice, though it's not the only solution.

 Here we strongly recommend you take EaseUS SSD cloning software to process the whole cloning task based on the facts in the following:

-- The capacity of SSD doesn't match the HDD, no matter it's smaller or bigger, EaseUS Todo Backup can take it.
+- The capacity of the SSD doesn't match the HDD; whether it's smaller or bigger, EaseUS Disk Copy can take it.

-- It supports SSD 4K alignment, which is critical to make sure that the SSD performance won't be affected.
+- It supports SSD 4K alignment, which is critical to ensure the SSD performance won't be affected.

 - It allows you to clone to removable hard drives, which means you can put your SSD into a removable hard drive case and start to clone.